utkarsh2102/utkarsh2102.org/content/posts/foss-in-nov-21.md

 ]
 +++

-Here's my (twenty-fifth) monthly but brief update about the activities I've done in the F/L/OSS world.
+Here's my (twenty-sixth) monthly but brief update about the activities I've done in the F/L/OSS world.

 ## Debian
 {{< figure src="/images/debian-logo-small.png" >}}

-This was my 34th month of actively contributing to [Debian](https://www.debian.org/).
+This was my 35th month of actively contributing to [Debian](https://www.debian.org/).
 I became a [DM](https://wiki.debian.org/DebianMaintainer) in late March 2019 and a [DD](https://wiki.debian.org/DebianDeveloper) on Christmas '19! \o/

 Just churning through the backlog again this month.
 Ugh.